sb-ai-lab/tsururu/README.md

 ## Multi-series prediction strategies:
 - _Local-modelling_:
   - An individual model for each time series.
-  - Each time series is independent from others.
+  - Each time series is modeled independently of the others.
 - _Global-modelling_:
   - A single model for all time series.
   - Features created from each series do not overlap with other series.
 Series are related but modeled separately.